shivamd20/docs/ref/hasura-microservices/notify/index.rst

 * **API Key**: Unique identifier obtained from MSG91 Dashboard.
 * **Sender ID**: Sender identification (maximum 6 characters) from which the SMS will be sent.

-Naarad
+Hasura-SMS-Gateway
-^^^^^^
+^^^^^^^^^^^^^^^^^^

-Naarad is Hasura's own SMS Gateway Service.
-With Naarad, you can turn your android phone into an SMS Provider for testing Hasura auth.
+With Hasura-SMS-Gateway, you can turn your android phone into an SMS Provider for testing Hasura auth.
 The workflow is as follows:

 * Install the Hasura-SMS-Gateway app and login with Hasura.
-This will auto register your device with Naarad.
+This will auto register your device with Hasura-SMS-Gateway.
-* Once your device is registered with Naarad, you can find your Naarad key `here <https://dashboard.hasura-stg.hasura-app.io/settings>`_ .
+* Once your device is registered, you can find your API key `here <https://dashboard.hasura-stg.hasura-app.io/settings>`_ .
-* Copy the Naarad key in Notify while enabling Naarad.
+* Copy the API key in Notify while enabling Hasura-SMS-Gateway.
 * You are set.
 Everytime an OTP is to be sent, it will be sent through your android phone.

 API Reference